Change is Coming: 2024 Youth Outdoor Policy Trends & 2025 State-level Advocacy Strategies

 The Youth Outdoor Policy Partnership is a collaboration of leading national organizations working across sectors to ensure that all children have access to high-quality outdoor experiences and environmental education.
 Every year, we publish an Annual Trend Report that shares innovative policies to encourage legislators, advocates, communities and youth to replicate, rethink and collaborate to build equitable youth outdoor opportunities.
 Together, we’ll explore the latest state-level policy updates from 2024, winning coalition-building strategies, and exciting advocacy strategies for 2025 with a panel of youth outdoor policy leaders.

-Join us December 3, 2024 at 2 pm EST to learn about legislative strategies to advance public policies that increase access to nature-connected learning and youth engagement.
-Register here!
+Learn about legislative strategies to advance public policies that increase access to nature-connected learning and youth engagement.
+This webinar occurred on December 3, 2024 at 2 pm EST.

 • David Beard, Director of Policy & Government Affairs, Children & Nature Network.
 David was previously the Policy & Advocacy Director at School’s Out Washington where he facilitated SOWA’s advocacy efforts, including educating policymakers and working with providers and stakeholders to secure more funding and better policies for the expanded learning field.
 Throughout his career, David has been an advocate for children and families.
 After working as the Policy Director at the Washington State Council for Children and Families, he spent five years at the Pew Charitable Trusts and the Maryland Advocates for Children and Youth, both dedicated to education policy issues ranging from pre-k access to student discipline reform.
 In his free time, David loves exploring one of the world’s most beautiful urban areas and hiking in the Cascades.